HealthCatalyst/healthcareai-py/CONTRIBUTING.rst

 =============
 Set up your email and username for git (otherwise no attribution in github)

+1) Open the shell (ie, git bash, if on Windows)

-1) Set git user name and work email
+2) Set up your email and user name for proper attribution
  - git config user.name "Billy Everyteen"
  -	git config --global user.email "your_email@example.com"

-2) Configure line endings for windows: ``git config core.autocrlf true``
+3) Configure line endings for windows: ``git config core.autocrlf true``

-3) Make git case sensitive for file names: ``git config core.ignorecase false``
+4) Make git case sensitive for file names: ``git config core.ignorecase false``

+5) Improve merge conflict resolution via ``git config --global merge.conflictstyle diff3``

+6) If you use a personal email for github, and would rather have notifications go to your Health Cataylst email
+ - See `here`_ -> Notification email -> Custom routing

-3) Set up SSH (if desired) so you can push to topic branch without password
+7) Set up SSH (if desired) so you can push to topic branch without password
  - `Step1`_
  - `Step2`_
  - `Step3`_